joshbegley/nyt-latest/README.md

 `For families displaced by Israeli airstrikes, the joy that usually marks the end of Ramadan has been replaced by uncertainty and hardship.`\
 https://nytimes.com/2026/03/20/world/middleeast/muted-eid-in-lebanon.html

-**The Bounce: Can Pistons survive without Cade Cunningham?
+**The Bounce: Can Pistons hang on without Cade Cunningham?
 And another LeBron record**\
 `Zach Harper catches you up on the latest NBA news in our newsletter.`\
 https://nytimes.com/athletic/7133979/2026/03/20/cade-cunningham-lung-lebron-james-record-nbathe-bounce/